I've been creating and teaching art for several years and love helping new artists grow and find their own voice.

 If you put pen lines where you don't want as many, they can be covered with the Pan Pastels.
 Remember that Pan Pastels do become opaque in heavy applications, so they can be used to make corrections or cover guide lines.
 Whether to leave any of the pen drawing visible afterward or not is entirely up to you.

-Finish and Refine your Pen and Pans Sketch
+Step 3.
+Finish and Refine Your Pen and Pans Sketch

-The other two highlights were added afterwards by loading the small applicator Sofft tool with white and patting it on.
+The other two highlights were added afterward by loading the small applicator Sofft tool with white and patting it on.
 I reloaded the white for each stroke and repeated a couple of times till the highlights were as white as I wanted.
-Even on regular nonsanded sketchbook paper, I got a good opaque coverage to add a white highlight over a strong color by not blending at all.
+Even on regular non-sanded sketchbook paper, I got a good opaque coverage to add a white highlight over a strong color by not blending at all.
 Pat the color on with a direct motion, pressing down and lifting.
-Don't rub or it'll mix with the color under it.
+Don't rub, or it'll mix with the color under it.
 That's the trick.

 So give this technique a try in your sketchbook, both the value drawings created by letting color wear off your Sofft tool and combining that with pen sketches for a lively multi-media drawing.
 It's clean, it's fun, and Pan Pastels are among one of the most easily mixed expressive art mediums I've ever had the joy of handling.
 You'll never know until you try, so have a go!